liroh99/liroh99.github.io/index.md

 ![](/liron's_profile_pic.jpeg)

 ## Let's Connect
-If my work interests you or if you have any questions, don't hesitate to reach out at liron151@gmail.com or follow me on [LinkedIn/Twitter/etc. (will add once I have a linkedin].
+If my work interests you or if you have any questions, don't hesitate to reach out at liron.hoffman@